By Martin Chilcott, CEO of Manufacture 2030

 You can’t drive forwards looking through the rear-view mirror.

-A practical compromise, which is still sufficiently detailed to give you confidence that you will reduce your Scope 3 emissions and hit your future target, is to collect data:
+In the meantime, a practical compromise, which is still sufficiently detailed to give you confidence that you will reduce your Scope 3 emissions and hit your future target, is to collect data:

 - Baseline Data (Where are they now?): The Baseline from where suppliers start this journey with you.
 What is the footprint of each of your supplier sites today and what part of that footprint is yours?
 (This is their Scope 1, 2, & 3)